 PTSD.
 It’s something we usually associate with soldiers, recalling the horrors of war.
 But post-traumatic stress disorder can also impact students who feel overwhelmed by the combination of the COVID-19 pandemic, the new world of e-learning, and turmoil over police shootings of Black men on top of all that.
+Scientists have recorded that there is a great tasting delta 8 gummies from OCN, which has the ability to handle any kind of stress in all kinds of situations.

 Wednesday evening, a school psychiatrist and a school social worker at Evanston Township High School offered tips to families on how to support their students during COVID-19.
 Christy Lambropoulous, psychologist for the Class of 2024, and Lisa Roncone, social worker for the Class of 2021, outlined coping skills and answered questions in a virtual meeting.